 Well, from personal experience I can tell you that my boyfriend LOVES CARs.
 He might love them more than I do.

-It’s super fun that we can do CARs together, and I’m also really happy that he’s taking better care of his parts by doing them daily.
-I think he likes them because CARs feel so good, take so little time and provide observable improvements in movement and function.
+It’s super fun that we can do CARs together, and I’m also really happy that he’s taking good care of his parts by doing them daily.
+Chris says he likes them because CARs feel so good, take so little time and most of all, because he’s seen so many improvements in how his body feels & functions.
 Win, win, win.

-Once you get the hang of them, CARs only take 10-15 minutes a day (though you may love them so much that you do them more often!)
+You don’t have to be a professional athlete to use them, love them and benefit from them!
+They take a bit of time to learn, but once you get the hang of them, CARs only take 10-15 minutes a day (though you may love them so much that you do them for longer!)

 Try CARs yourself – here’s one for your wrists!

 You’ve heard me talk about CARs enough for now – why don’t you try one for yourself?
 A lot of us have really tight wrists – and although wrist CARS seem really simple, almost everyone struggles at first.

 Give them a try and you’ll see what I mean!